Frequently Asked Questions For Our Dog Daycare Facility

 - Must be current on following vaccinations: Rabies, Bordetella, Distemper & Parvovirus or DHLPPs.

 - Must be in good health condition to play for long periods of time. *This does not discriminate against older dogs, or dogs with joint issues or allergies as they also enjoy playing!
-But it may limit to dogs with more severe conditions.
-Please talk to a Dog Attendant at Floppy Dog to review more details regarding your dog’s health if you are unsure.
+But it may limit dogs with more severe conditions.
+Please talk to a Manager at Floppy Dog to review more details regarding your dog’s health if you are unsure.